-Surgery may be used to treat a rotator cuff disorder if the injury is very severe or if nonsurgical treatment has failed to improve shoulder strength and movement sufficiently.
+Surgery may be used to treat a torn rotator cuff if the injury is very severe or if nonsurgical treatment has failed to improve shoulder strength and movement sufficiently.

 Surgery to repair a torn rotator cuff tendon usually involves:

 - Removing loose fragments of tendon , bursa , and other debris from the space in the shoulder where the rotator cuff moves ( debridement ).